xavier630/ocean-liners-factorio/README.md

 Quays <br>

-Current TODO <br>
+#Current TODO <br>

-Make fish shootable - maybe need to overwrite them in entity or something like that - otherwise have the selector in lua <br>
-Faster Ironclad cannon shots <br>
+*Make fish shootable - maybe need to overwrite them in entity or something like that - otherwise have the selector in lua *Faster Ironclad cannon shots
 Add separate oil pump (separate to the dock which pumps oil) and add spouts <br>
 Turret Parallax <br>
 Sea oil configurable at new game screen <br>